Aikodv/PokeSearch/README.md

 # PokeSearch
-First University Proyect in Django
+First University Proyect in Django and PokeAPI

 Search your pokemons with questions